 Most cover crops can be eaten by people or are good forage for animals.
 Above is some winter Rye.

-In summary, organic fertilizers come from food scraps, poo, or cover crops.
+In summary, organic fertilizers come from food scraps, poop, or cover crops.
 The timing of application and method is important.

 The benefits are healthier and more fertile soil in the long-term, more micro-nutrients for plants and people who eat them, and less pollution.